alecjacobson/computer-graphics-csc317/README.md

 | **Monday, November 26** | In-tutorial Exam (10% of grade)
 | 12   | 🏆 Showcase 🏆

-## Assignments

 [Academic Honesty (required reading)](#academichonesty)

-Links to assignments will be available on the hand-out dates

 ![_image courtesy Gavin Barill (class of 2017)_](images/gavin-barill-snowglobe.jpg)